matelakat/virtual-hypervisor/README.md

     ./create_virtual_hypervisor.sh

-This installs XCP on a KVM hypervisor.
+This installs the hypervisor on KVM.
 Should you wish to use VirtualBox, specify the virtualbox option:

     ./create_virtual_hypervisor.sh virtualbox

-As the script is finished, you should have a vm, with XCP installed inside.
+As the script is finished, you should have a vm, with the hypervisor installed inside.
 To start the vm, for the kvm case, you should type:

     ./scripts/kvm_start_vm.sh